antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/hmac.rst

 This module implements the HMAC algorithm as described by :rfc:`2104`.

-.. function:: new(key[, msg[, digestmod]])
+.. function:: new(key, msg=None, digestmod=None)

-   Return a new hmac object.
-If *msg* is present, the method call ``update(msg)`` is made. *digestmod* is the digest constructor or module for the HMAC object to use.
-It defaults to  the :data:`hashlib.md5` constructor.
+   Return a new hmac object.  *key* is a bytes or bytearray object giving the secret key.
+If *msg* is present, the method call ``update(msg)`` is made.
+   *digestmod* is the digest name, digest constructor or module for the HMAC object to use.
+It supports any name suitable to :func:`hashlib.new` and defaults to the :data:`hashlib.md5` constructor.

+   .. versionchanged:: 3.4
+      Parameter *key* can be a bytes or bytearray object.
+      Parameter *msg* can be of any type supported by :mod:`hashlib`.
+      Parameter *digestmod* can be the name of a hash algorithm.

+   .. deprecated:: 3.4
+      MD5 as implicit default digest for *digestmod* is deprecated.

 An HMAC object has the following methods:

 .. method:: HMAC.update(msg)

-   Update the hmac object with the string *msg*.
-Repeated calls are equivalent to a single call with the concatenation of all the arguments: ``m.update(a);
+   Update the hmac object with *msg*.
+Repeated calls are equivalent to a single call with the concatenation of all the arguments:
-   m.update(b)`` is equivalent to ``m.update(a + b)``.
+   ``m.update(a); m.update(b)`` is equivalent to ``m.update(a + b)``.

+   .. versionchanged:: 3.4
+      Parameter *msg* can be of any type supported by :mod:`hashlib`.

 .. method:: HMAC.digest()

-   Return the digest of the strings passed to the :meth:`update` method so far.
+   Return the digest of the bytes passed to the :meth:`update` method so far.
-   This string will be the same length as the *digest_size* of the digest given to the constructor.
-It may contain non-ASCII characters, including NUL bytes.
+   This bytes object will be the same length as the *digest_size* of the digest given to the constructor.
+It may contain non-ASCII bytes, including NUL bytes.

    .. warning::